builder-group/community/CONTRIBUTING.md

-# Contributing to inbeta.group (ibg)
+# Contributing to builder.group (ibg)

 We are open and grateful for any contribution made by the community.
-If you're interested in contributing to inbeta.group, this document might make the process for you easier.
+If you're interested in contributing to builder.group, this document might make the process for you easier.

 The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open-source project.